 I guarantee clarity and transparency in charging for my services.

 Low overheads and efficient practice management mean that my standard rates are set at a very competitive level.
 For example – I don’t have walls filled with expensive, aging textbooks.
-Instead, I employ the superior and cheaper option of a dynamically updated specialist legal information service, and use free Google and open source tools where practical, in place of inflexible static proprietary packages.
-Wherever possible I use Skype.
+Instead, I employ the superior and cheaper option of a range of dynamically updated specialist legal information services (e.g. PLC, LexisNexis), and use secure cloud-based tools where practical, in place of inflexible static proprietary packages.
 I don’t have a large office with an atrium and aquarium.
 My wife is a qualified librarian and archivist and helps with my efficient practice management.

 I will always provide an estimate of costs and can be flexible on agreeing a charging structure that suits your business, including fixed fees where appropriate.

-My practice is backed by an indemnity insurance policy with a limit of £2,000,000.
+My practice is backed by an insurance policy with a limit of £2,000,000 with Axis.

 If you would like to me to help on a legal matter, I would first need to confirm that there is no conflict of interest which prevents me from doing so.
 We would also need to agree the basis on which I will charge for my services.
 Following this, I would send you an engagement letter, and we can start work.